nicolovalle/analysis-framework/docs/framework/pwgdq.md

 ## Code

-* Tasks used by the heavy-flavour analysis framework are in the [`PWGDQ`](https://github.com/AliceO2Group/O2Physics/tree/master/PWGDQ) directory.
+* Tasks used by the DQ analysis framework are in the [`PWGDQ`](https://github.com/AliceO2Group/O2Physics/tree/master/PWGDQ) directory.